splinesreticulating/WellSaid/README.md

 ## How It Works

-WellSaid connects to your macOS Messages database to fetch your conversations with a specific contact (set via the `PARTNER_PHONE` environment variable).
+WellSaid connects to your macOS Messages database to fetch your conversations with a specific contact (set via the `CONTACT_PHONE` environment variable).
 It then uses an AI provider (any combination of OpenAI, Anthropic, Grok, and/or Khoj) to analyze the conversation and generate:

 1. A summary of the conversation, including emotional tone and key topics
 1. Three suggested replies (short, medium, and long) in your chosen tone